AnastasiyaRybakova/eduApp/README.md

     $ streamlit run streamlit_app.py

 In the browser you'll see this application
 <img width="840" alt="screenshot" src="https://github.com/AnastasiyaRybakova/eduApp/assets/37059842/7f10a5ed-df15-4317-b859-c085caebe201">

+A screenshot showing the main interface of the application.

 ## The next stage is the integration to ROS system: